Supplier Deposits are money that you have paid to a supplier which can be used against future purchases.

 - Use Supplier Deposits

 Set up an Account for Supplier Deposits

 Before using Supplier Deposits, you will need an account to hold them.
-It must be a liability account and (for Xero and DEAR standalone users) have the ability to accept payments.
-Xero and QBO users can create accounts through their accounting system, DEAR standalone users can go to Settings -> Reference Books -> Financials -> Chart of Accounts.
+It must be a current asset account (for Xero and DEAR standalone users) and have the ability to accept payments.
+Xero and QBO users can create accounts through their accounting system, DEAR standalone users can go to Settings → Reference Books → Financials → Chart of Accounts.
 For more information about account settings and creating accounts, see Accounts and Chart of Accounts.